-If you are an account owner of an Ohio 529 Plan and are getting ready to fill out FAFSA, you may be wondering if all the years of saving for college are going to have a negative effect on your child’s chances of receiving financial aid?
-The answer is NO and here’s why.
+If you are an account owner of an Ohio 529 Plan and are getting ready to fill out FAFSA, you may be wondering if all the years of saving for college are going to have a significant effect on your child’s chances of receiving financial aid?
+The answer is no and here’s why.

 Filling out FAFSA